Posted by: Northwest Eye in General on August 16, 2025

 Explain the Entropion Surgery Procedure

-Suturing: After the adjustments, the skin around the eye is stitched back into position, ensuring it no longer turns inward.
+- Suturing: After the adjustments, the skin around the eye is stitched back into position, ensuring it no longer turns inward.
 The sutures used are often dissolvable, which means there’s no need for removal later on.

-Post-Operative Care: Following the procedure, you will be monitored for any immediate complications, and we will provide you with detailed instructions for care at home.
+- High success rates: Following the procedure, you will be monitored for any immediate complications, and we will provide you with detailed instructions for care at home.
 This support is vital as you begin your recovery journey.

-The entire entropion surgery typically lasts about 30 minutes and is performed on an outpatient basis, allowing you to return home the same day.
-This effective method of entropion surgery leads to high success rates, with many patients noticing considerable enhancement in signs and eye function following the surgery.
-In fact, entropion surgery has been found effective in 86% of eyelids, and follow-up monitoring has shown no recurrences or complications such as ectropion, retraction, lagophthalmos, or epiphora.
+The entire procedure typically lasts about 30 minutes and is performed on an outpatient basis, allowing you to return home the same day.
+This leads to local anesthesia, with many patients noticing considerable enhancement in signs of eye function following the surgery.
+In fact, the procedure has been found effective in 86% of eyelids, and follow-up monitoring has shown no recurrences or complications such as ectropion, retraction, lagophthalmos, or epiphora.

 We recognize that understanding these conditions is essential.
-Ectropion, marked by sagging and outward drooping of the eyelids, can also result in comparable symptoms and might necessitate surgical intervention.
+Ectropion, marked by sagging and outward drooping of the eyelids, can also result in comparable symptoms and might necessitate further intervention.
 Remember, we are here to help you through this process, ensuring you feel supported every step of the way.

 Outline Post-Operative Care and Recovery Expectations